Kowshik890/UserLoginAndRegistration/README.md

           * add this database name in application.properties while configuring PostgreSQL
           * to connect to database "databaseName" as user "username", type \c "databaseName" [e.g: \c userloginandregistration]
           * to see the list of relations, type \d
+          * to see the data in expanded dispaly, type \x, then write select query.
           ```
               # PostgreSQL Configuration
               spring.datasource.url = jdbc:postgresql://localhost:5432/databaseName